How to Make Vocals Fuller (Get a Thick and Warm Sound)

 The sound is distinctly analog (without digital brittle top-end harshness), and it's hard to resist using it on every single mix that you work on.

 Be careful not to overuse these vocal thickening plugins on the lead vocal because they’ll push the voice at the back of the mix.
-That’s what you typically want for supporting vocals, not so much for the lead vocal.

 This post should help you get any type of vocal to sound thick and warm without getting overpowered by the instrumentation.